chrisjamiecarter/sports-results/README.md

 - **Data**:
 The data is scraped from the [Basketball Reference](https://www.basketball-reference.com/boxscores/) website.
 - **Email**:
-System.Net.Mail is used to configur and send emails.
+System.Net.Mail is used to configure and send emails.
 - **Email Validation**:
 The [FluentValidation](https://fluentvalidation.net/) library is used to validate email addresses.